DAF201/DAF201/README.md

 ----
 12/14/22

-Both with and without GUI virtual modbus simulator finished (GUI made by HTML/JS/CSS, I don't know how to use tkiner)
+Both with and without GUI virtual modbus simulator finished (GUI made by HTML/JS/CSS, I don't know how to use tkinter)

 12/02/22